 What is a catheter-associated urinary tract infection?

-The “urinary tract” refers to the organs that produce, store, and discharge urine.
-These organs include the kidneys, ureters and urethra, and bladder.
-A catheter is a thin tube placed in the bladder to drain urine.
-Infections can be caused when germs travel along the catheter.
+The urinary tract refers to the organs that produce, store, and discharge urine.
+These organs include the kidneys, ureters, urethra, and bladder.
+A urinary catheter is a thin tube placed in the bladder to drain urine.
+This may be necessary for various medical reasons.
+Infections can be caused when germs travel along or around the catheter and enter the urinary tract.
+A catheter-associated urinary tract infection is when a patient with an indwelling urinary catheter develops a urinary tract infection.

 Why we measure the number of catheter-associated urinary tract infections: